 Hordes of history and a great lot of colors and vibrancy, these festive occasions in the state of Sikkim brings about a beautiful amalgamation of all these elements.
 With many rituals, ceremonies, and things to do during these festivals, the entire arrangement becomes a beautiful spectacle that one shouldn’t miss while on a holiday at this beautiful destination.
 Check out the Sikkim famous festivals list and plan your vacation accordingly.

-Sikkim is an ultimate travel destination amongst the travelers from not only India, but also, the foreigners who want to experience a place that is authentic, beautiful, and vibrant.
-This interesting northeastern state in India is quite famous for not just its natural beauty, but the many other cultural facets that it stores in its heart.
+Sikkim is an ultimate travel destination amongst travelers from not only India, but also, the foreigners who want to experience a place that is authentic, beautiful, and vibrant.
+This interesting northeastern state in India is quite famous for not just its natural beauty, but the many Sikkim festivals 2021 too.